Window Hero Webinar

 Water mister: for small area interior work, a handheld, plastic bottle with a mister pump is sufficient.
 For exterior work (when it is not very hot outdoors) a garden pump sprayer with the tube and hand wand works.

-For any restoration work that involves using high heat guns to remove paint:
+For any restoration work that involves using high heat guns to remove lead paint:

 Plastic carpet protection with adhesive